 There are a few different websites out there where you can find your credit score without performing a hard inquiry.
 If you’ve checked a couple places you can usually see that the score is off by a few points.

-The only thing that stays on an account longer than 7 years, is if you file for bankruptcy.
+This means that a financial mistake you make at 23 will only affect you until 30, which isn’t too much time.
+At least it won’t follow you forever.
+The only item that stays on an account longer than 7 years is if you file for bankruptcy.
 In that case, you’ll be stuck with it for at least 10 years.